apache/nuttx/configs/olimex-lpc-h3131/README.txt

        host is *not* enabled by default.
 If you will to enable USB host support in the NSH configuration, please modify the NuttX configuration as follows:

+       [NOTE: USB host is under development.
+It is not yet functional.]

          Drivers -> USB Host Driver Support
            CONFIG_USBHOST=y              : General USB host support